South Korea to drop Japan's trade status in tit-for-tat move | DW | 12.08.2019

 South Korea has said it will withdraw Japan from its fast-track trade list.
 The announcement comes after Japan placed export restrictions on South Korea.

-South Korea's Trade Ministry said on Monday that from September it would remove Japan from its list of countries receiving preferential treatment in trade.
+South Korea's Trade Ministry said on Monday that from September it will remove Japan from its list of countries receiving preferential treatment in trade.

 The decision to shift Tokyo to a new trade group comes after Japan imposed export restrictions on South Korea.